eerimoq/moblin/README.rst

 ====

 An iOS app for IRL streaming.
-Mainly targetting `Twitch`_, but can stream to any RTMP or SRT endpoint.
+Mainly targetting `Twitch`_, but can stream to any RTMP, RTMPS or SRT endpoint.

 Not yet in App Store, but on `TestFlight`_!